Appeal a Citation

 - When completing your online appeal, your license plate number and citation number must match in order to complete the request.
 If an error message is received, please check that the correct citation number and/or license plate information has been entered.

-- An Initial Review can be requested online, by mail, or in-person at the Parking & Transportation building on campus.
+- An Initial Review can be requested online, by mail, or in-person at the kiosks located inside the Parking & Transportation Services Office on campus.

 - No citation payment is needed to request an Initial Review.